opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_connection/using_the_jdbc_and_odbc_drivers_to_connect_to_a_cluster/downloading_the_jdbc_or_odbc_driver.rst

    -  **JDBC Driver**

       Select **DWS JDBC Driver** and click **Download** to download the JDBC driver matching the current cluster version.
+The driver package name is **dws_8.1.x_jdbc_driver.zip**.

       If clusters of different versions are available, you will download the JDBC driver matching the earliest cluster version after clicking **Download**.
 If there is no cluster, you will download the JDBC driver of the earliest version after clicking **Download**.
 GaussDB(DWS) clusters are compatible with earlier versions of JDBC drivers.

       Click **Historical Version** to download the corresponding JDBC driver version.
 You are advised to download the JDBC driver based on the cluster version.